padresmurfa/style_guides/csharp_unit_tests.md

 - Declare variables that will hold values captured from mocks, spies, or test fakes.
 - Prefix these placeholders with `capture` (e.g. `capturePublishedMessage`).
 - Keep this section focused on declarations; configure the mechanics that populate them in MOCKING or SETUP.
+- Position CAPTURE immediately after GIVEN and before MOCKING whenever it is present.
+- Promote capture placeholders into `actual*` variables during WHEN so assertions always reference concrete results.
 - Include CAPTURE only when collaborators expose information that must be asserted later.

 #### **5.1.3 MOCKING**